nurse-the-code/hubs-directory/README.md

 # hubs-directory
 A directory of Mozilla Hubs instances

-## How to add a directory
+## How to add a room
-Creating a public directory of Mozilla Hubs rooms on GitHub involves a few straightforward steps.
+Adding a room to the a public directory of Hubs rooms on GitHub involves a few straightforward steps.
 This guide is designed for a non-technical audience to easily follow along.

 ### **Step 1: Understanding GitHub**